nims-dpfc/nims-hyrax/README.md

 ## Getting Started

-Ensure you have docker and docker-compose
+Ensure you have docker and docker-compose.
+See [notes on installing docker](https://github.com/antleaf/nims-hyrax/blob/develop/README.md#installing-docker)

 Open a console and try running `docker -h` and `docker-compose -h` to verify they are both accessible.